Showing posts with label Psychology. Show all posts

 In a small group of hunter-gatherers living in the wild, positive attributes such as sharing, caring, and empathy offer distinct advantages for both survival and reproduction.
 During a hunt, having someone who is vigilant and protective significantly improves the chances of survival.

-Nevertheless, as societies evolved from smaller groups into larger entities such as tribes, villages, and nations, it did not happen.
+Nevertheless, as societies evolved from smaller groups into larger entities such as tribes, villages, and nations, the scaling did not happen.
 Somewhere along the way the evolutionary benefits of positive attributes lost their edge.
-In going from smaller to larger groups, additional (negative) factors must have counteracted the advantage of positive attributes.
+In going from smaller to larger groups, additional (and negative) factors must have counteracted the advantage of positive attributes.

 What occurs when transitioning from an isolated small hunter-gatherer group to larger groups?
 Why does the benefit of positive attributes not scale upward with increasing size?